 I am 65 yrs old and my doctor recommended a Low carb high Fat diet.
 How much protein, Fat, Carb and Sugar should I ingest each day? every time I look for the answer I get a different one.
 Thank you

-Great Question: protein should be 1-1.5 g/kg of ideal body weight.
+Great Question: protein should be 1.2-1.7 g/kg of ideal body weight.
 For 150 lbs it is about 70 – 100 gms protein per day.
 Not as much as you might think.
 No sugar, that one is easy.
-Shoot for 0 carbs and your vegetables will give you about 20 grams per day.
+Shoot for about 20 grams per day exclusively from vegetables.
 As long as you are not severely insulin resistant (BMI >35 or so), you can tolerate unlimited non-starchy vegetables.
 Fat should be about 70-90% of calories, again depending on the severity of your problem.
 The caution I give everyone is to not pick “processed foods” and count carbs.
 Eat fresh fats, protein sources and vegetables and you don’t have to think about it much at all.
 The stress of counting these things is difficult.
 Using my fitness pal for a month or so to get %’s for macronutrients is good education, but once learned roughly, forget about the figuring and just eat.
 You will learn what works and what doesn’t by the way your gut (bloating) responds and your weight.
 Also weigh once per week or so. not every day.